itk-dev-rpa/OpenOrchestrator-docs/index.md

 # Intro

-This documentation introduces the OpenOrchestrator project.
+This documentation introduces the OpenOrchestrator project v1.0.0.

+OpenOrchestrator is used to manage automated processes running on dedicated worker machines.
+The primary focus while developing has been to make deployment of RPA solutions as easy as possible.

-The design goals of OpenOrchestrator where:
+The design goals of OpenOrchestrator are:

 - To be simple and easy to use.
 - To run processes automatically based on simple scheduling rules.